New rules might help protect you from eviction if you complain to a private landlord about repairs or bad conditions.

 - problems with gas safety or electrical safety can kill

-- problems such as damp can contribute to illness and poor health
+- problems such as damp and mould can contribute to illness and poor health

 How to deal with repairs problems